-My "Lost Souls" page includes a section on a "lost" two-story variant Futuro that was located in Yalta, Ukraine.
-It seems that this Futuro is in fact alive and well and functioning as a bar in Hurzof, a town some 15 or so kilometers up the coast from Yalta.
-My thanks to Yves Buysse who sent me an email regarding the "rediscovery" of this Futuro.
+Our "Lost Souls" page includes a section on a "lost" two-story variant Futuro that was located in Yalta, Ukraine.
+It seems that this Futuro is in fact alive and well and functioning as a bar in Hurzuf, a town some 15 or so kilometers up the coast from Yalta.
+Our thanks to Yves Buysse who sent us an email regarding the "rediscovery" of this Futuro.

 Russian sites and the Russian language are a challenge but with Google Translate and other translation programs you can usually get a sense of what is being said and in this case it seems that the Futuro is part of a nightclub /bar called Plate.
 The story of Plate is recounted on the website a-a-ah.ru.
 This site is in Russian; there is an English icon top right but if you click that much of the content disappears.
 However if you use Google Translate on the url you can get an English translation of the content.
-It reads:
+It reads (according to Google Transalet):

 "Plate is proud that his story began more than 30 years ago.
 Since then many things have changed, but remained unchanged main components: a personalized service and electronic dance music.
 Disco bar located on the central promenade of the resort, on the territory of the youth center Sputnik.
 Club complex is surrounded by green palm trees, cypresses and olive trees and is just a short walk from the Black Sea coast.
 Disco bar includes an indoor hall with a restaurant and a dance floor.
 In the menu, visitors will find excellent European cuisine made exclusively from natural and fresh ingredients.
 In addition there is a large summer terrace with a view of the sea.
 There is also a bar where you will find a wide variety of alcoholic and soft drinks for every taste.
 There is a large cocktail menu.
 The club regularly organizes original parties, shows and discos.
 To order for special events."

-It is unclear whether the reference to a history of "more than 30 years" indicates that the Futuro was originally located elsewhere [perhaps Yalta] or that it has always been at this location.
-The recent photographs and videos of this Futuro displayed at left compared to this much earlier [but undated] photograph
+It is unclear whether the reference to a history of "more than 30 years" indicates that the Futuro was originally located elsewhere (perhaps Yalta) or that it has always been at this location.
+The recent photographs and videos of this Futuro displayed below compared to this much earlier (but undated) photograph ...

-do not, in my opinion, provide enough evidence to allow us to definitively say whether they are of the same location or a different one.
-That said, the still below from the second of the three videos at left looking down towards the water's edge does show a surface not dissimilar to that seen in the photo above and they could easily be the same location from different angles, one looking down from the Plate and the other looking up from the water's edge.
+... do not, in our opinion, provide enough evidence to allow us to definitively say whether they are of the same location or a different one.
+That said, the still below from this video looking down towards the water's edge does show a surface not dissimilar to that seen in the photo above and they could easily be the same location from different angles, one looking down from the Plate and the other looking up from the water's edge.

-Yves sent me a screenshot from Bing maps which shows a circular object which appears to be constructed with the correct eight sections.
-This object is located at 44°32'16.67"N 34°16'28.66"E
+Yves sent us a screenshot from Bing maps which shows a circular object which appears to be constructed with the correct eight sections.
+This object is located at 44°32'16.67"N 34°16'28.66"E ...

 In addition the object appears to have a grayish color whereas the Futuro is yellow.
 Both of these features, size and color, are also apparent in this screenshot from Google Earth imagery dated 082509.